 This website can display a number of translations including Greek and Hebrew and has a many common commentaries and the International Standard Bible Encyclopaedia edited by James Orr.
 This site has the useful facility of being able to bring up a range of tools with each verse, that allows addition resources to be employed to help in understanding the text including the Hebrew or Greek (Stephens' Textus Receptus), Strong's, various commentaries (I cannot vouch for these, therefore be a Berean if you use them) and various bible dictionaries including Vine's.
 The theology of the provider appears to be evangelical as do its sponsors "Sowing Circle" (http://www.sowingcircle.org/).

-e-Sword < https://www.e-sword.net/> I began using this program in 2012, as my Parson's Quick Verse would not run on Windows 7, and I found it very user friendly.
+e-Sword < https://www.e-sword.net/> I began using this program in 2012 and have found it very useful.
 There are a large range of translations that can be downloaded for free, along with copyrighted material that can be purchased for reasonable amounts.
 I have found both the journal notes and topic notes very useful.
 Of much use is the ability to compare verses especially of different languages.
-The application was up dated in 2016 with a major revision that uses HTML rather than RFT - the difference is not noticable.
 However, the program lacks untility when managing user input such as journal notes - these can only be printed, not exported - they are saved internally as RFT (6 Jan 2019).

 YouVersion < https://www.youversion.com/ > is useful Bible app for mobile devices.
 It provides a very clear screen presentation of the Bible and has various features along with the most common Bible versions.
 The App tries to be a social media device as well, a feature I have not used, but perhaps could be useful for some.
-It's most unfortunate feature is the need to be connected to the internet - although one can down load various versions of the Bible.
-However, you cannot search the Scripture unless connected.
-Currently unless connected it displays a warning at the bottom, multiple times, and a "Retry" message, which when pressed takes you back to the first verse of the chapter - this can occur randomly.
+However, you cannot search the Scripture unless connected to the internet.
 This is most unfortunate as there are many folk who cannot afford to be connected to the internet on their mobile, and it is not needed, except for setting up.
 In summary a useful App for Bible on mobiles but poorly implemented, needing internet connection most of the time, unless you put up with warning messages.
-You also need to set up an 'account' - I created a unique Gmail account for this so my usual account is not clogged with daily advertisements (30 June 2018).
+You also need to set up an 'account' - I created a unique Gmail account for this so my usual account is not clogged with daily advertisements (29 January 2023).